The Oceanside Village Initiative

 Can we afford it?

-State law requires incorporation petitioners to draft an "Economic Feasibility Statement" of the proposed city with a hypothetical budget for the new city's first three years.
-We've posted working draft for your review and welcome your suggestions on how to improve it.
+State law requires incorporation petitioners to draft an "Economic Feasibility Statement" with a hypothetical budget for the new city's start-up years.
+We've posted a working draft for your review and will continue to revise it in response to your feedback and suggestions.

 How does it work?

 The process for becoming a city is set by state law.
-Click below for a step-by-step timeline and an explanation of how the new city would function.
+Click below for a step-by-step explanation and timeline for the Oceanside Village Initiative concept.